 Every time you feel in God’s creatures something pleasing and attractive, do not let your attention be arrested by them alone, but, passing them by, transfer your thoughts to God and say: “O my God, if Thy creations are so full of beauty, delight and joy, how infinitely more full of beauty, delight and joy are Thou Thyself, Creator of all!”

-My 3 brothers and I, we got trust issues.
+My brothers and me, we got trust issues.
 Here I am, my 6-year-old gullible self, once more the target of their good-natured, little-sister teasing.

-A warm summer evening in 1968; the sound of the brothers laughing.
+A warm summer evening; the sound of the brothers laughing.
 I go outside to investigate.
 Big mistake.

 The brothers are shooting bats.
 Yes, bats—with BB guns.
 Saturday night entertainment and I find myself the star of the show.